Email: Email Me

 “I’m getting a tremendous amount of referral work from people who remember,” Gary says.
 “I’m having a blast.
 This is as good as it gets.”

+Gary has taught trial practice at the University of Maine School of Law.
 Gary is also immersed in his second passion – the training of other lawyers.
 He conducts Continuing Legal Education seminars for firms and solo practitioners, focusing on trial skills.
-The goal is to teach the lawyers how to cut the gap between how they speak as lawyers, and how they speak as people.
-Gary enjoys passing this knowledge on, and he also enjoys the personal connections he makes with young lawyers.
+The goal is to teach lawyers to cut the gap between how they speak as lawyers, and how they speak as people.
+Gary enjoys passing this knowledge on, and he also enjoys the personal connections he makes with both young and experienced lawyers.

 “If you have a trial the next day, and you want to call me at 11 o’clock at night when you need some guidance, that’s what I’m here for.”